skip to main content

 • Begin to outline tactics for achieving said strategies.

-• Present to the client (which the student can participate in if they choose to do so), and discuss what next steps might look like for all involved.
+• Present to the client (which the student can participate in, if they choose to) and discuss what next steps might look like for all involved.

-The time the commitment being a total of 10-16 hours of time to get through platform and strategies, depending on the student’s skill level.
-That would be spread over the course of a few weeks.
+The time commitment will be a total of 10–16 hours (depending on the student’s skill level), over the course of a few weeks, to get through platform and strategies.

 • Habitat for Humanity

-Habitat for Humanity is a national non-profit organization that works together with families, local communities, volunteers, and partners from around the world so that more people are able to live in affordable and safe homes.
+Habitat for Humanity is a national nonprofit organization that works together with families, local communities, volunteers and partners from around the world so that more people are able to live in safe, affordable homes.
 Habitat for Humanity’s advocacy efforts focus on policy reform to remove systemic barriers preventing low-income and historically underserved families from accessing adequate, affordable shelter.

 Habitat for Humanity also has Re-stores in the greater Lansing area.
-This is a great fundraising opportunity for Habitat for Humanity.
-They are looking for 4 students to help with an awareness strategy for a new Restore location, an intentional strategy to increase store revenue and how to establish a procurement process with other local businesses.
+This is a great fundraising opportunity for the organization.
+They are looking for four students to help with an awareness strategy for a new Re-store location, an intentional strategy to increase store revenue and a way to establish a procurement process with other local businesses.

 • Lansing Built to Last

-Lansing Built to Last is an effort that was founded in 2020 as a competition to help new business ventures open successful brick and mortar stores in downtown Lansing.
-The winners are given support with space, marketing, insurance, consulting support for the first year of operation.
+Lansing Built to Last is an effort that was founded in 2020 as a competition to help new business ventures open successful brick-and-mortar stores in downtown Lansing.
+The winners are given support with space, marketing, insurance and consulting for the first year of operation.

 • Lansing Promise

-Lansing Promise was created to support the 10,000 students in the Lansing School District to make attending Community College or a 4 year University financially possible for more students.
+Lansing Promise was created to support the 10,000 students in the Lansing School District to make attending community college or a four-year university financially possible for more students.
 There are 10 “Promise Zones” across the state of Michigan, including Lansing.
-This program starts to support students as early as elementary school to implement a long term strategy to help students be prepared to succeed after High School.
+This program starts to support students as early as elementary school to implement a long-term strategy to help them be prepared to succeed after high school.

 • Michigan Bridge Program